Are there mosquitoes in Iceland? Complete 2026 Guide

 Iceland's Mosquito-Free Status: Fact or Fiction?

-The absence of mosquitoes in Iceland is unusual enough to pique the interest of scientists.
-The Icelandic Institute of Natural History has a single mosquito preserved in a jar, caught in the 1980s when it arrived on a plane from Greenland.
-This lone mosquito never started a population, remaining the only documented mosquito in Iceland's history.
+The Icelandic Institute of Natural History even keeps a mosquito preserved in a jar.
+It was caught in the 1980s after arriving on a plane from Greenland.
+That mosquito never reproduced, and for decades, it remained the only known mosquito ever recorded in the country.

 Unstable Climate and Freeze-Thaw Cycles